 I want to show you something Christ said that most people do not understand.
 We will look at one chapter of the Bible to see how that chapter alone unseals those seven seals.

-Jesus delivered a pivotal prophecy—the longest single prophecy in the Bible and the most important prophecy Christ revealed when He was on this Earth.
+Jesus delivered a pivotal prophecy—one of the longest single prophecies in the Bible and the most important prophecy Christ revealed when He was on this Earth.
 He spoke this prophecy after He had prevailed in that battle with Satan and qualified to reveal it.
 It is called the Olivet prophecy.
 It is recorded in the Gospels of Matthew, Mark and Luke.
 I will just focus on the account in Matthew 24, and show how it looses the seals on the prophecies of Revelation.
 All prophecy, in a sense, revolves around Matthew 24.

 In this chapter, Christ prophesied about a volcanic eruption of crises on Earth that has never been experienced—and about the birth of a new age that will come from it.
 Jesus Christ has prevailed and has revealed this, and we are now seeing these prophecies being fulfilled.